William Penn: Founding of Pennsylvania

 All this was a radical departure from the laws and the lawmaking of European monarchs and elites.
-Over 20 drafts, Penn laboured to create his "Framework of Government", with the assistance of Thomas Rudyard, the London Quaker lawyer who assisted Penn in his defence during the Penn-Mead case in 1670, and was later deputy-governor of East New Jersey.
+Over 20 drafts, Penn labored to create his "Framework of Government", with the assistance of Thomas Rudyard, the London Quaker lawyer who assisted Penn in his defense during the Penn-Mead case in 1670, and was later deputy-governor of East New Jersey.
 He borrowed liberally from John Locke who later had a similar influence on Thomas Jefferson, but added his own revolutionary idea – the use of amendments – to enable a written framework that could evolve with the changing times.
 He stated, "Governments, like clocks, go from the motion men give them."

 Penn hoped that an amendable constitution would accommodate dissent and new ideas and also allow meaningful societal change without resorting to violent uprisings or revolution.
-Remarkably, though the Crown reserved the right to override any law it wished, Penn's skilful stewardship did not provoke any government reaction while Penn remained in his province.
+Remarkably, though the Crown reserved the right to override any law it wished, Penn's skillful stewardship did not provoke any government reaction while Penn remained in his province.
 Despite criticism by some Quaker friends that Penn was setting himself above them by taking on this powerful position, and by his enemies who thought he was a fraud and "falsest villain upon earth", Penn was ready to begin the "Holy Experiment".
 Bidding goodbye to his wife and children, he reminded them to "avoid pride, avarice, and luxury".

 Under Penn's direction, Philadelphia was planned and developed and emerged as the largest and most influential city in the Thirteen Colonies.
 Philadelphia was planned out to be grid-like with its streets and be very easy to navigate, unlike London.
 The streets are named with numbers and tree names.

 In December 1683 (Julian calendar), Penn presided over the trial of Margaret Mattson, a Swedish-Finnish settler accused of witchcraft in Chester County.
 The proceedings took place in Philadelphia.
-The jury found her guilty only of having the “common fame” of a witch, but not guilty of practicing witchcraft, which was the extent of the charge that could be legally sustained at the time.
-While the case has often been highlighted as an example of Penn’s procedural fairness, it has also been argued that the trial functioned as a political tool, used to subjugate dissenting Swedish-Finnish settlers and to facilitate a land seizure connected to disputes over Matson family property.
+The jury found her guilty only of having the "common fame" of a witch, but not guilty of practicing witchcraft, which was the extent of the charge that could be legally sustained at the time.
+While the case has often been highlighted as an example of Penn's procedural fairness, it has also been argued that the trial functioned as a political tool, used to subjugate dissenting Swedish-Finnish settlers and to facilitate a land seizure connected to disputes over Matson family property.